-Russian hack was 'classic espionage’ with stealthy, targeted tactics
+Russian hack was ‘classic espionage’ with stealthy, targeted tactics

 “This is classic espionage,” said Thomas Rid, a political science professor at the Johns Hopkins School of Advanced International Studies who specializes in cybersecurity issues.
-“It’s done in a highly sophisticated way… But this is a stealthy operation.”
+“It’s done in a highly sophisticated way. … But this is a stealthy operation.”

 The impact may ultimately prove to be profound.
 SolarWinds, the maker of widely used network-management software that the Russians manipulated to enable their intrusions, reported in a federal filing Monday that “fewer than 18,000” of its customers may have been impacted.
 That’s a small slice of the company’s more than 300,000 customers worldwide, including the Pentagon and the White House, but still represents a large number of important networks worldwide.
 (Russia has denied any role in the attacks.)